mas6y6/PyMC/README.md

 ## Linux (Debian, Raspberry Pi OS, etc...)
-For Linux is in works but for right now download `PyMC-Server(Unpackaged).zip` its will work the same is just that is not executable app
+For Linux is in works but for right now download [Unpackaged](https://github.com/mas6y6/PyMC-Server#unpackaged-version) its will work the same is just that is not executable app

 **Run this command to install the packages that are needed to run PyMC-Server**
 ```